kubernetes/website/content/en/docs/tasks/configure-pod-container/create-hostprocess-pod.md

 ### Important Notes

-- HostProcess container will **only run when using version 1.5.4 (or higher) containerd [container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes/)**.
+- HostProcess containers will **only run when using version 1.5.4 (or higher) of the containerd [container runtime](https://kubernetes.io/docs/setup/production-environment/container-runtimes/)**.
 - As of v1.22 HostProcess pods can only run HostProcess containers.
 This is a current limitation of the Windows OS; non-privileged Windows containers cannot share a vNIC with the host IP namespace.
 - HostProcess containers run as a process on the host and do not have any degree of isolation other than resource constraints imposed on the HostProcess user account.
 Neither filesystem or Hyper-V isolation are supported for HostProcess containers.
+- Volume mounts are supported and are mounted under the container volume.
+See [Volume Mounts](./create-hostprocess-pod#volume-mounts)
+- A limited set of host user accounts are available for HostProcess containers by default.
+See [Choosing a User Account](./create-hostprocess-pod#choosing-a-user-account).
 - Resource limits (disk, memory, cpu count) are supported in the same fashion as processes on the host.
-- Both Named pipe mounts and Unix domain sockets will **not** be supported and should instead be accessed via their path on the host (e.g. \\.\pipe\*)
+- Both Named pipe mounts and Unix domain sockets are **not** currently supported and should instead be accessed via their path on the host (e.g. \\\\.\\pipe\\\*)
-- Volume mounts are supported and are mounted under the container volume.
-- [todo] Skipping host file mounting

- ## {{% heading "prerequisites" %}} //TODO, might have to wait for beta implementation completion
+ ## {{% heading "prerequisites" %}}
+[todo] Version requirements
 [todo] Enabling the feature

-[todo] Version requirements
+- flags that need to be set
+-

+- list of steps needed to build everything

 ## Creating HostProcess containers

-[todo] Testing HostProcess containers in a dev environment

 [todo] Deploying HostProcess containers
+## Example Manifests

+[todo] example specs

 ## Volume Mounts

 ## Choosing a User Account